tom-pytel/pfst/README.md

 operations where it may apply (where comment may belong to expression instead of statement).
 Allow specification of trivia by line number, as well as insert location.
 Direct comment manipulation functions.

-* Finish `reconcile()`, make it use all slice operations to preserve more formatting.
+* Finish `reconcile()`.
+Proper comment handling, locations and deduplication.
+Make it use all slice operations to preserve more formatting.

 * Tree search, indentation of multiline sequences should be better, more coercion on put, different source encodings, code cleanups, API additions for real-world use, optimization, testing, bughunting, etc...